ANAY-prog-777/WEATHER-FETCHER/README.md

 YOU CAN USE IT BY SIMPLY TYPING OR PUTTING THE CITY U WANT THE INFORMATION OF WEATHER OF AND THE COMPUTER SCREEN WILL SHOW YOU THE NECESSARY DETAILS AND INFORMATION OF THE WEATHER

-THATS ALL HOPE U FINS IT USEFUL , ITS MY FIRST API BASED PROJECT
+THATS ALL HOPE U FINDS IT USEFUL , ITS MY FIRST API BASED PROJECT

 SCRENSHOTS FROM THE PROJECT -------------------------->>>>>